tgmgroup/CrosswordGame/README.md

 # IMPORTANT NOTICES

 - [SCRABBLE and SuperSCRABBLE](http://www.scrabble.com/) are registered trademarks owned in the USA and Canada by Hasbro Inc, and throughout the rest of the world by J.W.
 Spear & Sons Limited of Maidenhead, Berkshire, UK
- - There is an official computer version of [SCRABBLE® published by Ubisoft](https://www.ubisoft.com/en-gb/game/scrabble).
 - [Words With Friends](https://www.zynga.com/games/words-with-friends-2/) is a registered trademark of Zynga Inc, 699 Eighth Street, San Francisco, California 94103, USA
 - [Lexulous](http://lexulous.com) is a registered trademark of RJ Softwares, 8th Floor, Lansdowne Court, 5B Sarat Bose Road, Kolkata, India 700020